MaryHal/BlockTracker/README.md

 2. Prettify the interface.
 While everything _works_ right now, it's __really__ ugly right now.

-3. This code is the worse code I've ever written ever.
-I adopted the gamedev mentality where you "just code, don't worry about how nice it is.
-As long as it works".
+3. This code is the worst code I've ever written ever.
+I adopted the speedy gamedev mentality where you just try to get something that works while disregarding the elegance of the solution.